SerhatUzbas/recruitment-ai/README.md

-# AI Crew for Recruitment
+# AI for Recruitment

-Cloned Crew Ai Project which demonstrate how to build recruitment AI app.
+Cloned Ai Project which demonstrate how to build recruitment AI app.